arvaer/byron/README.md

 ## Project Status

-Byron is currently under active development.
+byron is currently under active development.
 Core functionality is implemented, but some features remain in progress.